Graduate nursing and midwifery programs

 Graduate nursing and midwifery programs support graduates during their first year of practice, providing an environment where they can consolidate and further develop their knowledge, skills and competence.
 Graduate programs can provide the platform for developing safe, confident and accountable professionals.

-A formal graduate program is not mandatory to be employed as a nurse or midwife in Victoria.
+A formal graduate program is not a mandatory requirement to gain employment as a nurse or midwife in Victoria.

 Each year the Victorian Government supports more than 1,550 graduate places in public health services.